Reduce, reuse and recycle with these 36 creative ides for upcycled kids crafts!

-Now, whenever he adds something to his stash, he’ll tell me what he’d like to do with it later.
-So cool!
+Now, whenever my kid adds something to his stash, he’ll tell me what upcycling ideas he’d like to use it for later.

-36 Upcycled Kids Crafts & Activities to Make!
+36 Upcycled Crafts & Upcycling Activities Ideas for Kids!

 What can be upcycled and put to good use for the kids?